Saudi Shi'ites throng funerals of slain protesters

 Both Bahrain and Saudi Arabia accuse non-Arab Shi'ite Iran of fomenting unrest among their Shi'ite populations.

-Protests broke out in the Eastern Province region in March 2011 when unrest in neighboring Bahrain was quashed with the assistance of Saudi and other Gulf troops.
+Protests broke out in the Eastern Province region in March 2011 when unrest in neighbouring Bahrain was quashed with the assistance of Saudi and other Gulf troops.